craigmonson/terraform-example/README.md

+You'll need to install terraform use this: https://www.terraform.io/downloads.html

 This is a simple example of a terraform template.
 It will:
   * Create a vpc
   * Create a public subnet